ymehili/AREA/docs/product-requirements-document.md

 1. The FastAPI backend provides endpoints to handle the initiation and callback phases of an OAuth2 flow.
 2. Upon successful OAuth callback, the system either finds an existing user or creates a new one and links the third-party account.
 3. The system issues a JWT or session token for the authenticated user after a successful OAuth flow.
-4. The Flutter frontend login/registration screen includes "Sign in with Google" (or another provider) buttons.
+4. The client application (web/mobile) frontend login/registration screen includes "Sign in with Google" (or another provider) buttons.
 5. Clicking the OAuth button on the client initiates the correct third-party authentication flow.

 #### Story 1.6: User Enrollment Confirmation